Academy Sports and Outdoors Logo

 Thumb Bar

-On baitcasting reels, you’ll find the thumb bar (sometimes called the spool release or clutch) at the rear of the spool.
-It’s typically positioned just below where your thumb rests on the spool for manual control.
-Once the thumb bar is engaged, the spool releases for casting so be sure to press it at the exact moment you want release the line.
+The thumb bar sits just below where your thumb rests on the spool for manual control.
+Once the thumb bar is engaged, the spool releases for casting so be sure to press it at the exact moment you want to release the line.

 Body (Housing)